syncfusion-content/xamarin-docs/Xamarin/Chips/DataTemplateSelector.md

 ---

 ## DataTemplateSelector
-You can customize the appearance of each chip with different templates based on specific constraints using [`DataTemplateSelector`](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.DataTemplateSelector/).
+You can customize the appearance of each chip with different templates based on specific constraints using the [`DataTemplateSelector`](https://docs.microsoft.com/en-us/dotnet/api/Xamarin.Forms.DataTemplateSelector/).

-### Create and Initialize Business Models
+### Create and initialize business models

-Define a simple model class ChipModel with fields Text, CanSelect, ImageSource and populate chip model in ViewModel.
+Define a simple model class ChipModel with fields Text, CanSelect, ImageSource, and populate chip model in ViewModel.

 {% tabs %}